dess-mannheim/QSTN/README.md

 ## Citation

-If you find QSTN useful in your work, please cite the following paper:
+If you find QSTN useful in your work, please cite our [paper](https://arxiv.org/abs/2512.08646):

 ```bibtex
 @misc{kreutner2025qstnmodularframeworkrobust,